byanko55/jekyll-theme-satellite/README.md

 |Enabling ***Visitor counter***|[link](https://github.com/byanko55/jekyll-theme-satellite/blob/master/docs/Visitor%20Counter.md)|

 ## Contribution
-If you would like to report a bug, or request a new feature, please open [an issue](https://github.com/byanko55/jekyll-theme-satellite/blob/master/docs/Contribution%20Guidelines.md) We are open to any kind of feedback or collaboration.
+If you would like to report a bug or request a new feature, please open [an issue](https://github.com/byanko55/jekyll-theme-satellite/issues) We are open to any kind of feedback or collaboration.

 ## License
 © 2024 *Yankos*.
 This theme is available as open source under the terms of the [MIT License](https://opensource.org/license/mit/).